Keter: Thirteen Attributes of Mercy

 Accordingly, the 13 attributes are derived from this and are described in great detail.

 Additionally, the "Thirteen Attributes of Mercy" were described by Rabbi Chizkiyah in an allegorical depiction of a lily among thorns.
 The metaphor in whole is known and taught as "The lily amongst the thorns," a phrase found in Shir Hashirim 2:2.
 A summary:

 The secret of spiritual protection is revealed through a richly metaphorical discourse given by Rabbi Chizkiyah.
 The Rabbi explains that the spiritual forces that protect and watch over us are called the 13 Attributes of Mercy.
 They are transmitted into our physical world through the first 13 words of the Torah.
 When judgments are decreed against us, these 13 forces can safeguard us from their influence.
 We begin drawing this Light of protection to ourselves at the very moment we begin to browse and behold the mystical shapes and sequences of the Aramaic text, and to learn the spiritual insights presented there.

-Non-Jewish practices
+Practical applications

+In practical Kabbalistic practices, Keter is approached through meditation and visualization techniques aimed at connecting with the divine will and transcendent consciousness.
+Practitioners often focus on the attributes of Keter, such as absolute compassion and humility, to cultivate these qualities within themselves.
+Meditative exercises may involve visualizing the crown above the head, symbolizing the flow of divine energy into one's being.
+Reciting sacred texts and prayers associated with Keter, such as "Ehyeh Asher Ehyeh," is also common, aiming to align oneself with the highest level of spiritual awareness and intention.